kevin-mau/fintech_finder/README.md

 ## Screenshot of the Transaction Details on Etherscan:
 ![transaction](https://user-images.githubusercontent.com/85687829/140622770-b7dd05bf-fc3f-4a78-9a52-370bde0494f6.png)

-## Screenshot of "The Hiree's" (the Recipient's) Address Balance and History on Etherscan:
+## Screenshot of "The Hiree's" (the Recipient's) Address Balance and History on Etherscan (transaction highlighted in yellow):
 ![recipient](https://user-images.githubusercontent.com/85687829/140622801-28cffc7b-a37e-41a5-821c-2e2b9b29e840.png)

-## Screenshot of "The Hirer's" (My) Address Balance and History on Etherscan AFTER the Transaction Has Completed:
+## Screenshot of "The Hirer's" (My) Address Balance and History on Etherscan AFTER the Transaction Has Completed (transaction highlighted in yellow):
 ![after](https://user-images.githubusercontent.com/85687829/140622806-1c83a675-0f59-4468-8a55-3180a3508296.png)